 • You're ready to hire professionals to take key tasks off your plate, knowing your time is better spent on your business.

-• You're making good money and want to be more profitable and more tax-efficient.
+• You're making good money and want to be more profitable and more tax-efficient (perhaps you're considering S-Corp taxing status).
 Or you're at the start of your business journey with a proven product or concept, and willing to invest in business and tax advice to get you there.

 • You've prioritized your business bookkeeping, hiring a freelance or staff bookkeeper, or educating yourself on this critical task.
-You use accounting software (QuickBooks is most common in our practice) and run reports to monitor your business performance. *
+You use accounting software (QuickBooks is most common in our practice, and we love the collaborative potential of QuickBooks Online) and run reports to monitor your business performance. *

 * Good books are a prerequisite for working with The Business Guides.
 Need a bookkeeper?
 Call us for our list of referrals.